vivekbhandari93/RealTimeStrategy/README.md

+# RealTimeStrategy 3D
-# RealTimeStrategy is the further extention of MultiplayerBasics using Mirror in Unity.
+is the further extention of MultiplayerBasics Project, using Mirror in Unity.